maxbruening/talon_german/README.md

 * [ ] Extract commonly used command prefixes like `springe`, `bearbeite deutsche`, `lösche`, `entferne` into something like a variable to make addition of alternate variations simpler and improve readability
 * [ ] Better structure of commands, split into seperate files
 * [ ] Add version of the `großgeschrieben` command that will permanently add the capitalized word to the csv
+* [ ] Support for sleeping / waking while in german mode
 * [ ] Remove custom *Clipscanner* clipboard implementation in favor of talon / knausj clipboard API

 ## Dependencies